sakunyann/sakunyann/README.md

 <br>

 ## 💫 About Me:

-🌱 I’m currently working on developing my Github repository as a data scientist.
+🌱 On a journey to transform raw data into compelling stories through code.

-🔭 I’m currently developing [data science web apps](https://sakunyanappio-dsportfolio.streamlit.app/) written in Python.
+🔭 Currently developing [Python-based web apps](https://sakunyanappio-dsportfolio.streamlit.app/) that explore, visualize, and occasionally roast datasets.

+💡 I treat each project as a mini-experiment in clarity, creativity, and curiosity.

 <br>